US federal loans

 We will email you to either confirm that your loan application has been approved, or to clarify any queries we may have regarding your application.

-Once approved on US systems, we will send you a confirmation letter, which will detail your loan amounts and disbursement information.
+Once approved in the US systems, we will send you a confirmation letter, which will detail your loan amounts and disbursement information.
 The wording and format of the letter has been agreed with UK Visas and Immigration as acceptable proof of funding for visa applications.
 For further information on the visa process please visit the University’s visa and immigration pages.
 You may also find the before you arrive page helpful, which includes details of setting up a UK bank account.

 How do I receive and manage my US federal loan?